julienchurch/.tmux/README.md

 * `k`: resize vertically upwards
 * `j`: resize vertically downwards

 **NB**: This command is tricky at first.
 You have to hold down `Control` through the entire sequence.
-Don't release it between hitting the prefix key `a` and the directional keys.
+Don't release it between hitting the prefix key `a` and the directional key(s).
+The amount the pane will resize will be small for a single resize command, but for convenience the entire command doesn't have to be repeated to continue resizing.
+Instead, quickly alternate between `a` and your directional key while holding down `Control`.

 ##For Austin